ShubhamSharmaMBA/Data-Analyst-Shubham/README.md

    - Built error-checking mechanisms to detect anomalies, such as duplicate withdrawals or incorrect enrollment statuses, triggering automated alerts for corrections.
    - Established periodic data audits to continuously monitor the health of the student data and ensure that enrollment and withdrawal data were accurate and actionable for decision-makers.
 Screenshot: AWS Glue error-checking mechanism for data quality control

+**6. Data Security and Compliance**
+   - Highlight how data was securely managed and stored using **Amazon S3** with appropriate access controls and encryption policies, ensuring the security of sensitive student data.
+   - Discuss any measures taken to comply with regulatory requirements for handling sensitive data, such as encryption in transit and at rest.
+Screenshot: AWS S3 security configurations

+**7. Backup and Disaster Recovery**
+   - Highlight how **AWS S3** was leveraged to ensure reliable backups of critical datasets, such as regular backups of student enrollment data.
+   - Mention any disaster recovery protocols or procedures you set up to recover data in case of system failure or corruption.
+Screenshot: Backup configurations and recovery protocols in S3